material-motion/material-motion/concepts/patterns.md

 # Patterns

-This section explores **software design patterns** that enable rich, interactive motion systems.
+This section explores **software design patterns** that enable the creation of modular, declarative motion systems.